maxieds/ChameleonCryptoModFirmware/README.md

 ## Programatic locking functionality added to the Chameleon

-* Added **DEVICEAUTH** which lets users with a "*secret*" (Makefile / compile-time defined) backdoor password authenticate with the system to load keys, view keys, and set (unset) locking bits.
+* Added **DEVICEAUTH** which lets users with a "*secret*" (Makefile / compile-time defined) backdoor password authenticate with the system to load keys and view keys.
 Note that only a SHA256 hash of this password is stored within the firmware, so in principle this is as safe as if a would-be reverse engineer hardware hacker gal were to obtain the */etc/shadow* (*/etc/passwd*) files on a Unix system.
 It's not a perfect solution, but for now this is the only